jodymgustafson/do-with-retry/readme.md

 # DoWithRetry

-This is a simple to use function to help execute code and retry after a certain amount of time if it fails.
+This is an easy to use function to help execute code and retry after a certain amount of time if it fails.

-Sometimes you may want to execute some code and keep retrying if it fails.
+In certain scenarios you may want to execute an operation and keep retrying if it fails.
 For example you may be calling a web service that could fail if you get a bad connection.
-This module will help you do that.
+In that case you'll want to retry, after a small delay, until either the call succeeds or fails enough times that you determine it's pointless to continue.

 ## Features

 - Promise based, works with async code
-- Failure is signaled by calling the retry() function that is passed into the user function
+- Failure is signaled by simply calling the retry() function that is passed into your user function
 - Comes with a set of built in backoff functions, or create your own
 - Built in TypeScript type definitions